aczietlow/hugo-blog/content/cheatsheets/vim-motions.md

 ```
 a   - append
 A   - append from the end of the line
+I   - insert at the beginning of line
 o   - insert from new line
 O   - insert from prev line
 x   - delete char under cursor